INRIA/scikit-learn-mooc/slides/trees.md

 the test sample reaches a leaf node.

 The tree predicts the fraction of training points of each class that reached that node, divided by the total number of training points that reached that node.
-Those values can be interpreted as **class assignement probabilities**.
+Those values can be interpreted as **class assignment probabilities**.

 ---
 class: split-50